Cosmoball: Casting

 The main roles in the film were performed by sports-men instead of professional actors.
 Lead actor Yevgeny Romantsov graduated from the Moscow State Academy of Physical Culture (majoring in theory and methodology of football and hockey).
 Romantsov previously took part in productions of the Gogol Center.
 Russian actress Viktoriya Agalakova (née Glukhikh) studied ballet, acrobatics, and choreography, which proved to be useful when filming dynamic scenes on suspensions.
 Agalakova works at the Saint Petersburg State Theater of Musical Comedy.
 They were accompanied by аctress Maria Lisovaya, a graduate of the Boris Shchukin Theatre Institute.

 The fourth unknown actress who joined them was the winner of international competitions in rhythmic gymnastics Yelizaveta "Liza" Taychenacheva, an actress who previously competed in biathlon and the Children's teams of Youth Sports Schools "Youth of Moscow".
 They were all cast because of their sporting past.

 They were joined by famous actors such as Yevgeny Mironov, Elena Yakovleva, Mikhail Yefremov, and others.

-Director Dzhanik Fayziev's film is one of the most ambitious, expensive, and high-tech projects of all that is being shot in Russia.
+Director Dzhanik Fayziev's film is one of the most expensive and high-tech projects that is being shot in Russia.
 On the walls of the pavilion, there is a blue chroma key on which backgrounds will be drawn.
 In one frame with live actors - virtual characters, drawn from scratch or with the help of digital capture technology acting game motion capture.